Energy Policy Resources

 PAC accepts contributions on a monthly basis, and the average contributor gives about $65 per year.
 When everyone’s individual PAC contribution comes together, it builds our collective strength as cooperatives across the nation.
 This strength and recognition on the national level is key as decarbonization and electrification policies have threatened cooperatives’ ability to deliver power to their members.

-If you would like to be a part of this national movement, visit cooperative.com/pacdonation to get started, or give us a call at 800-421-5863 for help.
+If you would like to be a part of this national movement, click here to make a donation, or give us a call at 800-421-5863 for help.

 Voices for Cooperative Power